feldob/InPUT/Java/Source/README.md

 ### InPUT4j

 The *core module*, providing the API.
 Classes of main interest are : (I)DesignSpace, (I)Design, (I)InPUT, and (I)Experiment.
 All dependencies are included in the lib folder.
+Find the javadoc [here](http://feldob.github.io/InPUT/javadoc/InPUT4j/index.html).

 ### Examples